pktgen/Pktgen-DPDK/README.md

 ** (Pktgen) Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 3.2.0   - Add support for decimal point rate values, like 10.1, 20.54, 90.6, ...
+             Convert over to use CLI interface instead of cmdline interface.
+             Many bug fixes.
  - 3.1.2   - Convert spaces to tabs and add pktgen-cfg.[ch] page
              Converting the spaces to tabs to allow for editing the code with tabs set to 4 or 8 columns per tab.
 Changed to allow people who are stuck